cryptocode/blog/content/docs/falsesharing.md

 The difference?
 The `extern` keyword.
 This tells the compiler to adhere to the C ABI, which means the compiler will _not_ reorder the fields.

-_Note that we can not use a_ `packed struct` _in this example as the padding type is not supported (In Zig, packed structs are just fancy integers)_
+_Note that we can not use a_ `packed struct` _in this example as the padding type is not supported.
+In Zig, packed structs are just fancy integers_

-For regular structs, Zig may reorder the fields to _minimize padding_, which is a good thing in general.
+For regular structs, Zig is free to reorder the fields to _minimize padding_, which is a good thing in general.

 However, by enforcing the ordering, the intended reason for padding causes `head_index` and `tail_index` to fall on different cache lines, and thus false sharing is avoided: The two threads can update their respective fields without invalidating each other's cache lines.

-To reduce the chance of false sharing, we must force a suitable field ordering, add padding fields or set alignment on specific fields.

 ### The code

 The benchmark below demonstrates the issue.
-It is a simple queue implementation that is used by two threads, one that pushes items onto the queue, and one that pops items off the queue.

-Of course, a benchmark is designed to demonstrate a specific issue, and the numbers below are not representative of a real-world application.
-However, if false sharing occurs on the hot path of your application, the performance impact can be significant.
+A benchmark is designed to demonstrate a certain aspect, and the results are not necessarily representative of a real-world application.
+That said, if false sharing occurs on the hot path of an application, the performance impact can be significant.

 ```zig
 const std = @import("std");